lpillmann/99labs-img-processing/README.md

 ## Usage

+Place the original images into img/ folder, preferably naming the logo as "logo.png" and main pic as "main.png".

+Run the script, as follows:

 	./get_formatted_images.py img/main.* img/logo.* labcet

 First argument refers to original main image.
 Second, original logo.
 And the third is the lab. name.
 If permission is denied, you might run `chmod +x get_formatted_images.py` to make the Python script executable.

+Copy images from output/ folder.